ErliPan/joycon-python/README.md

 ![PyPI - Implementation](https://img.shields.io/pypi/implementation/joycon-python)

 !!!
 THIS IS A FORK !!! <br>
-Now working on Windows 10
+Now working on Windows 10 <br>
-Sometimes R is L and L is R because Windows 10 call both JoyCon "USB GamePad" for some reason !!!
+Sometimes R is L and L is R because Windows 10 call both JoyCon "USB GamePad" for some reason <br>
+Also you need to install hidapi package using "pip install hidapi" <br>
+!!!
 THIS IS A FORK !!!

 Python driver for Nintendo Switch Joy-Con